High Availability and Scaling

 -

-forward connections to multiple scaling autoscaling groups -
+target groupsforward connections to multiple scaling autoscaling groups -

-- Layer 7 load balancer
+Application Load Balancer (ALB) - Layer 7 load balancer

-listens on HTTP or HTTPS only
+listens on HTTP or HTTPS only- must have

 SSL certs if HTTPS is used